 Related page: Managing Items with the Item Manager

-Individual component update is great, however it soon becomes tiresome when dealing with a more sizable number of components.
+Individual component change is great, however it soon becomes tiresome when dealing with a more sizable number of components.
 For this, you need a single, centralized place from which to effect multiple changes in a batch-like manner.
 Enter the Item Manager (Tools » Item Manager).

-The Item Manager is 'command-central' for synchronizing Server-based (or 'managed') design entities - placed on schematic sheets - with the source Items they are linked to in a Server.
-It automatically compiles the schematic project, detects and lists all components, flagging if they are managed or not, and then compares the Item-Revision of each managed component on the schematics against the available Revisions of that Item in the Server.
-For each entity, information about the current linked Item is given, in terms of revision, lifecycle state, and the source Server in which it resides.
+The Item Manager is 'command-central' for synchronizing server-based (or 'managed') design entities - placed on schematic sheets - with the source Items they are linked to in a server.
+It automatically compiles the schematic project, detects and lists all components, flagging if they are managed or not, and then compares the Item-Revision of each managed component on the schematics against the available revisions of that Item in the server.
+For each entity, information about the current linked Item is given, in terms of revision, lifecycle state, and the source server in which it resides.

 Once changes have been set up as required, generate an Engineering Change Order (ECO) and browse the actions that will be taken to implement those changes.
 Disable any actions if required - you are always in the driving seat!
 When ready, execute the ECO and the changes will be effected.
-Fast and efficient, your placed Server items are managed with simplistic ease.
+Fast and efficient, your placed server items are managed with simplistic ease.

 Preventing Deletion of a Component Item if a Revision in Use